IBM-Cloud/terraform-provider-ibm/website/docs/index.html.markdown

 # IBM Cloud Provider

 The IBM Cloud provider is used to manage IBM Cloud resources.
-The provider needs to be configured with the proper credentials before it can be used.
+The provider must be configured with the proper credentials before it can be used.

-Use the navigation menu on the left to read about the available resources.
+Use the navigation menu on the left to read about the available data sources and resources.

 ## Example Usage